SpecialBlend/kafka-fun/README.md

 <a name="PipeTransformer"></a>

 ## PipeTransformer
-Consumer/producer mixin
+Consumer/producer mixin that
-pipes messages from `sourceTopic` into `transformer` function and sends result to `destinationTopic` or `deadLetterTopic` on error
+pipes messages from `sourceTopic` into `transformer` function, and sends result to `destinationTopic`, or `deadLetterTopic` on error

 **Kind**: global class